Lilypad-Tech/lilypad-smart-contracts/README.md

 ### Job Creators

-Job creators are users who create jobs that are executed on the Lilypad network.
+Job creators are users who run jobs that are executed on the Lilypad network.

 ### Resource Providers